bitshares/bsips/bsip-00XX Sharedrop Operation.md

 # Rationale

 - Other cryptocurrency platforms offer profit-sharing/dividends functionality, such as Peerplays/NXT/CounterParty/DigixDAO/LBRY/Waves/Dash.
-- Most (if not all) Bitcoin forks (1000's of them) have 'sendmany' functionality which enables the mass distribution of their tokens against a large quantity of users (addresses) in a single transaction; this is currently not possible within the BTS DEX (unless I'm mistaken?).
+- Most (if not all) Bitcoin forks (1000's of them) have 'sendmany' functionality which enables the mass distribution of their tokens against a large quantity of users (addresses) in a single transaction; this is currently not possible within BitShares.

 To make it more difficult to abuse the system dropping multiple useless tokens, there will be a vesting stake for the sharedrop operation.
 For example, vest 5000 bitUSD (in BTS) for 2 month to be able to do sharedrop operation.